MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 ## Overview

-Only proceed with the following instructions after your Commerce preview enironment has been provisioned.
+Only proceed with the following instructions after your Commerce preview environment has been provisioned.
 To provision your Commerce preview environment, see [Provision a Commerce preview environment](provisioning-guide.md).

 Once your Commerce preview environment has been provisioned end-to-end, there are additional post-provisioning configuration steps that must be completed before you can start evaluating the environment.
 These steps will need to be done using Microsoft Lifecycle Services (LCS), Microsoft Dynamics 365 Commerce, and Microsoft Dynamics 365 Retail.